 What Koi Need

-One of the keys to their popularity is their rate of growth and size at maturity.
+One reason for their popularity is their rate of growth and size at maturity.
 Koi can grow to eight inches in length in their first year, and twelve to sixteen inches by the end of their second year.
 Under ideal conditions - perfect pond size, temperature, water quality, and food availability - they will grow as long as thirty-six inches and weigh over forty-five pounds.
 Due to the size limitations of most household or corporate ponds, however, koi seldom achieve this size.
 An average mature length of twenty-one inches is more common.

-In addition to adequate surface size, a good pond for koi will be at least three to four feet deep.
-Here koi will find the cooler water they need during the warm summer months.
+In addition to adequate surface area, a good pond for koi will be at least three to four feet deep.
+At this depth koi will find the cooler water they need during the warm summer months.

-Cold protection - Koi have been bred to survive the brief, cold winters of Japan.
+Cold protection - Koi have adapted to survive the brief, cold winters.
 Like most fish, they need time to adjust to variations in temperature, so care needs to be taken in their handling.

 Koi can remain outdoors so long as the pond does not freeze too deep.
-A 6-8 inch thick ice cover over a 3-4 foot pond is acceptable so long as a substantial area of surface water is open at all times to allow for gas exchange.
-A bubbler will help circulate the water and may prevent freezing in cool climates, but for colder regions a de-icer will be needed to maintain an open area.
+A 6-8 inch thick ice cover over a 3-4 foot deep pond is acceptable so long as a substantial area of surface water is open at all times to allow for gas exchange.
+An aeration device will help prevent freezing in cool climates, but for colder regions a de-icer will be needed to maintain an open area.

 Care and companionship - Unlike the goldfish won at the carnival or fair, koi live a long time…possibly a very long time…an average of somewhere between twenty-five and thirty-five years.
 Exceptional koi have been known to live up to 200 years.
 To say that this requires a long-term commitment is an understatement.
 Few dispute that the effort is worthwhile.
 In fact, once attached to your fish, you may find yourself moving them with you should you ever need to relocate.